rnerurkar/mcp-implementation/ADK MCP/VSCode_Copilot_Agent_MCP_Server_End_to_End_Sequence_Diagram version 2.md

 ---

-## � OAuth 2.1 AuthURL Examples
+## 🔗 OAuth 2.1 AuthURL Examples with PKCE

-Here are examples of AuthURLs that an MCP server would generate for Rally and GitHub, based on the OAuth 2.1 authorization code flow with PKCE (Proof Key for Code Exchange), which is the current MCP authentication standard.
+Here are examples of AuthURLs that an MCP server would generate for Rally and GitHub, based on the OAuth 2.1 authorization code flow with PKCE (Proof Key for Code Exchange), which is **MANDATORY** for OAuth 2.1 compliance.

-### Example AuthURL for Rally
+### Example AuthURL for Rally (with PKCE)

 ```text
 https://rally1.rallydev.com/login/oauth2/auth?